iszczesniak/cpp/memory/index.md

 returns the result by value.
 In modern C++ returing by value is fast, does not impose any unnecessary overhead, and therefore is recommended.
 It's not what it used to be in the deep past, before C++ was standardized.
 Back then returning by value always copied the result twice.
 First, from a local variable of the function to a temporary place on the stack for the return value.
-Second, from the temporary place to the final place, e.g., a variable to which the result was assigned.
+Second, from the temporary place to the final place, e.g., a variable that was initialized with the result.

 If the return type is of a reference type, we say that a function returns the result by reference.
-The reference should be bound to data that will exist when the function returns (i.e., the data should outlive the function).
+The reference should be initialized with data that will exist when the function returns (i.e., the data should outlive the function).
 Containers (e.g., `std::vector`), for instance, return a reference to dynamically-allocated data in, for instance, `operator[]` or `front` functions.